mikael-ros/LTH-Anki/readme.md

 # 🇬🇧 English
 This repo is a complement to my [Notion database](https://mikaelrr.notion.site/Delade-anteckningar-Hub-LTH-D-C-f2a47297b9b146dba372e02c4f789d55?pvs=4).

 These cards are directed towards computer science students, but you can use any individual courses cards by downloading them.
+A complete list of included courses can be found [here](contents.md).

 _You can download [Anki](https://apps.ankiweb.net) for your phone or your PC, amongst others._